mogu126/CLO-interview-project/readme.md

 npm install

 # Start development server
-npm run dev
+npm start
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:3000`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.